theme-next/hexo-theme-next/.github/CONTRIBUTING.md

     - `Bug`: A detected bug that needs to be confirmed
     - `Discussion`: An issue that needs to be discussed
     - `Question`: An issue about questions
-    - `Feature-Request`: An issue that wants a new feature
+    - `Feature Request`: An issue that wants a new feature
     - `Backlog`: An issue that is to be completed and later compensated
 - By contents
     - `Roadmap`: An issue about future development